 - To maintain balance when skiing

-- To prevent getting buried in powder when skiing
+- To avoid getting stuck in powder while skiing

 - Sometimes used as a probe for avalanche gear